Cray-HPE/docs-csm/install/prepare_site_init.md

     1. Configure the `ldapSearchBase` and `localRoleAssignments` settings for the `cray-keycloak-users-localize` chart in `customizations.yaml`.

-        There may be one or more groups in LDAP for admins and one or more for users.
+        There may be one or more groups in LDAP for administrators and one or more for users.
         Each admin group needs to be assigned to role `admin` and set to both `shasta` and `cray` clients in Keycloak.
         Each user group needs to be assigned to role `user` and set to both `shasta` and `cray` clients in Keycloak.